gabru-md/NSIT-Bot/README.md

     * OS
 The app will be deployed on [Heroku](https://www.heroku.com/).

-Site will act as a webHook for the Telegram Bot.So backend developers in Python are required.
+Site will act as a webHook for the Telegram bot.
+So backend developers in Python are required.
 #### Either of the two
     * Flask
     * Django